Multi-Language

 Enable multi-language

-By default, English is used when no other language has been configured.
+By default, English is used when no other languages are configured.

-Upon clicking on New language, you'll see our powerful language editor.
-You can select any language from the list, and if we already have a translation for it, that will be loaded; otherwise, English will be used.
+Click New Language to open the language editor.
+From there, you can select any language from the list.
+If a translation already exists for that language, it will be automatically loaded; otherwise, English will be used as the base.

 Multi-language incidents, services, and more